top of page

 'Wealth consists not in having great possessions, but in having few wants.' - Epictetus

 Firstly, can we be honest about what we need, rather than desire?
 For example, I feel that I need care, attention, shelter, food, freedom and affection.
 To be fed, stroked, desired and excited.
 Meeting these needs consistently seems to be only partially related to much money I have.
 Instead knowing my needs allows me to prioritise meeting them over how much money I have.
-However, trying to fully meet our needs is only likely to be partially successful.
+However, trying to meet our needs is only ever partially successful.

-In my experience, we cannot totally compensate for our needs not being met in the past.
-Leaving us with a feeling of deficit.
+Moreover, we cannot totally compensate for our needs not being met in the past.
+Leaving us with a chronic feeling of deficit.
 I wonder then, could we instead, learn to grieve our unmet needs.
 Accepting we will not always get what we need.
 Learn to enjoy wishing for wishes sake.
 Enjoying the wanting without having.
 Whilst adding effective grieving to our list of needs.
-Finally, I reflect on sharing my relationship with money.
+Finally, I reflect on the experience of sharing my relationship with money.

 Whats it like to talk about your money?